Pecan Trees Need Irrigation for Shuck Split

 By Clint Thompson

 The lingering dry period following Hurricane Helene is impacting pecan production across the Southeast.
-Lenny Wells, University of Georgia Extension pecan specialist, noted in the UGA Extension Pecan Blog that trees need sufficient soil moisture so shuck split to happen properly.
+Lenny Wells, University of Georgia Extension pecan specialist, noted in the UGA Extension Pecan Blog that trees need sufficient soil moisture so shuck split can happen properly.

 “The crop load that was there is going to create a significant demand for water.
 Most growers are really good about watering up until the kernels are filled.
 After that sometimes, especially after we get a rain, when after kernel filling is complete and the shucks start to open, sometimes growers will think they might be done with irrigation.
 The crop is done,” Wells said.